PlaxXOnline/tesla_owner_api/README.md

 # Tesla Owner API

+## Warning

+Please note that this is an unofficial API, using https://www.teslaapi.io/, and therefore, we cannot guarantee its functionality.
+It's recommended to use it with caution as changes in the official API can break this library.
+Always ensure you're adhering to Tesla's terms of service while using this API.

 [![pub package](https://img.shields.io/pub/v/tesla_owner_api.svg)](https://pub.dev/packages/tesla_owner_api) [![GitHub stars](https://img.shields.io/github/stars/PlaxXOnline/tesla_owner_api.svg?style=social&label=Star)](https://github.com/PlaxXOnline/tesla_owner_api)

 The `TeslaAPI` is the main class for accessing the Tesla Owner API.
 It includes properties for authentication and for accessing different parts of the Tesla Owner API.